chengcli/canoe/doc/README_workflow.md

 # How to use git for this repo 📌

+First and foremost, **stop using `git merge`**!

-We adopt the idea of **linear history** and a **squash merging** approach in this repository, meaning there is only one permanent branch (`main`), and the only way to push changes to main is by submitting a Pull Request (PR).
-The main branch is protected to prevent direct pushes. **A linear history ensures that the main branch remains clean and organized**.
+When you search online, the recommended approach is to use `git merge` for merging changes.
+But this is wrong.
+It will lead to an unmaintainable codebase.
+In this repository, we adopt the idea of **linear history** and a **squash merging** approach , meaning there is only one permanent branch (`main`), and the only way to push changes to main is by submitting a Pull Request (PR).

+The `main` branch is protected to prevent direct pushes. **A linear history ensures that the main branch remains clean and organized**.
 Squash merging means that **the smallest unit of change is a PR, rather than a commit**.

 This workflow differs from some individual workflows where the smallest unit is usually a commit.
 For collaborative projects, commits can be too fine-grained and don't track issues effectively.
 Our aim is to ensure that each stage in the history solves a problem that can be traced back, providing context for that problem.
 In other words, development is **_issue-driven_**.
 The git workflow recommended for this repository goes as follows: